margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for healthy conversations with people
 * Grateful for good books
 * Grateful for a friend at dinner
+* Grateful for healthy foods
+* Grateful for the cooking session
+* Grateful for good friends
+* Grateful for lights flickering
+* Grateful for the goodness ahead for everyone
+* Grateful for all the people at the pool in Georgetown
+* Grateful for the people doing work for good and compassion and love and empathy in NYC
+* Grateful for everyone in NYC
+* Grateful for people in West Virginia, rural Virginia, North Carolina, Ketnucky, and Georgia
+* Grateful for the people in outher countries
+* Grateful for the people where I am and connectedness
+* Grateful for learning to work in a kitchen
+* Grateful for the colors of my food
+* Grateful for all the colors on the earth
+* Grateful for cheerful people
+* Grateful for people from other faiths in Washington, DC
+* Grateful for family members
+* Grateful for medieval Church history
+* Grateful for people from camp
+* Grateful for the new stage for camp
+* Grateful for a new stage in life
+* Grateful for homemade food
+* Grateful for people who make homemade food
+* Grateful for Harvard's design school
+* Grateful for friends from Norfolk Academy
+* Grateful for the musicians of another band
+* Grateful for everyone here
+* Grateful for family
+* Grateful for people my age starting families
+* Grateful for the good going on in church
+* Grateful to learn healthy communication skills
+* Grateful to practice assertive communication
+* Grateful for all the people in the room
+* Grateful for opportunities in Charlotte to live and love
+* Grateful for all the lvoe in Charlotte
+* Grateful for history behind camp
+* Grateful for good people
+* Grateful to reframe things
+* Grateful for other country musicians
+* Grateful for emotional intelligence
+* Grateful for the universal love for some musicians
+* Grateful that there's more than one way to solve a problem
+* Grateful to play music to express joy
+* Grateful to learn the DEAR MAN skills
+* Grateful for the coffee shops in Washington, DC
+* Grateful for the time to walk around and run around in Washington, DC
+* Grateful for the time outside
+* Grateful for memories in the airport of the gratitude coloring books
+* Grateful for the sorority I was in
+* Grateful for the gratitude journals
+* Grateful for the people who said "hello" today
+* Grateful for the people I used to row with
+* Grateful for people in Argentina
+* Grateful for people in Scotland
+* Grateful for the music industry in Memphis and Nashville
+* Grateful for neighbors in Norfolk
+* Grateful for God revealing to me where I need to be
+* Grateful for the people sitting outside the Salvation Army
+* Grateful for all the people in the rural South
+* Grateful for the churches I went to in Washington, DC
+* Grateful to sketch and paint churches
+* Grateful to forgive myself for incidences
+* Grateful to take responsibility for my reactions
+* Grateful for God's perfection in others' lives
+* Grateful for healthy conversations with therapists
+* Grateful for the people I met at chruch
+* Grateful for all the people in the land
+* Grateful for people's voices
+* Grateful for the colors in food
+* Grateful for the Spanish word for Soul
+* Grateful for childlike innocence in the home
+* Grateful for people with healthy conversations
+* Grateful for the light in the people cooking in the grocery store
+* Grateful that today is big with blessings
+* Grateful for the opportunity to volunteer with the woman from church
+* Grateful for the inspiration and the cards in the grocery store
+* Grateful for the time spent doing the clean up
+* Grateful for good, and loving people
+* Grateful for the light in the nursing home
+* Grateful for the childlike innocence in family
+* Grateful for good people in the world getting married
+* Grateful for the imagery of a red rose in a desert
+* Grateful for the spirituality in the Norfolk Academy community
+* Grateful that she's an expression of light and love
+* Grateful for infrastructure in our country
+* Grateful for Soul expressed through color
+* Grateful for people freeing themselves from addictions
 * Grateful for all the young people learning new things
 * Grateful for healthy food choices
 * Grateful for yoga practices and meditation styles